 You can cheat on this Yard Yahtzee Dice Set and just paint the dots, but wood inlay is much more interesting!

-I then used a drill press to drill out 1/2″ holes.
-I then used a hole saw on the drill press and used pine, oak (from pallet wood), and some scrap redwood from other projects around the house to make small plugs – almost as if you’re sinking in screws and are making plugs hide hardware – that concept, other than if they don’t cut clean, you don’t have to worry.
-When you glue them in and when they’re dry, you can simply sand ’em down nice and smooth, so don’t bother doing much cleanup at the front end – it doesn’t save you time.
+Next, I used a drill press to drill out 1/2″ holes.
+I used a hole saw on the drill press and used various upcycled woods to make small plugs.
+Almost as if you’re sinking in screws and are making plugs to hide the hardware.
+If they don’t cut clean, you don’t have to worry.
+When you glue them in and when they’re dry, you can simply sand ’em down nice and smooth.
+Don’t bother doing much clean up at the front end – it doesn’t save you time.
 You’ll be drilling out 21 plugs per cube – as well as drilling 21 holes in each cube to make a single complete die.
-You’ll need five dices for a full Yahtzee set.
+You’ll need five dice for a full Yahtzee set.

 I made six sets, and my family/friends LOVED them!
-They were a huge hit, and a great way to use 30 cubes! :D The only thing I had to buy specially for this project was some chalk at the local dollar store (five multi-colored chalk sticks per pack, so 20 cents per Yahtzee set).
+They were a huge hit, and a great way to use 30 cubes! :D The only thing I had to buy for this project was some chalk at the local dollar store.
+I bought five multi-colored chalk sticks per pack, so 20 cents per Yahtzee set.

 So hopefully, this gives you some inspiration for those leftover cubes. :-D And if you don’t want to make this project, here are ten other ideas!